allegheny-college-cmpsc-200-fall-2024/course-materials/CODE_OF_CONDUCT.md

 As such, the covenants of this contract are here to reassure and protect you from a fear of failure.
 Consistent and earnest effort provides this safety net.
 There are ways for you to essentially "choose your own adventure" in the evaluation of this course, and I encourage you to engage at the level that you see fit.
-My sincerest hope remains that structuring this course to reward labor dictated, at least in some small part, by your interest allows you to guide and manage your own learning.
+My sincerest hope remains that structuring this course to reward labor, at least dictated in some small part by your interest, allows you to guide and manage your own learning and achievement.

 ## Evaluation